Phlomis, Jerusalem sage: planting, cultivation and care

 Phlomis samia

-Phlomis samia has a very soft, pale pink, slightly beige flowering.
-Its leaves are green on the upper surface, grey and downy beneath.
+Phlomis samia has flowering of a very soft shade, pale pink with a slight beige tinge.
+Leaves are green above, grey and downy beneath.

 • Flowering time August, September